-- The top five agriculture products in the U.S. are cattle and calves, dairy products, broilers, corn and soybeans.
-The U.S. produces 46% of the world’s soybeans, 41% of the world’s corn, 20% of the world’s cotton and 13% of the world’s wheat, and raises those crops more efficiently and much safer than a few decades ago.
+- The top five agriculture products in the United States are cattle and calves, dairy products, broilers, corn and soybeans .
+The U.S. produces approximately 46% of the world’s soybeans, 41% of the world’s corn, 20% of the world’s cotton and 13% of the world’s wheat, and grows those crops more efficiently and much safer than a few decades ago.

 - The U.S. farmer of today produces enough food and fiber for approximately 155 people.
 This number was 19 people in 1940, 46 people in 1960 and 115 people in 1980.

-- About 20¢ of every consumer dollar spent on food actually goes to the farmer.
-The other 80¢ is spent on processing, packaging, marketing, transportation, distribution and retail costs.
+- Less than 12¢ of every consumer dollar spent on food actually goes to the farmer.
+The rest is spent on processing, packaging, marketing, transportation, distribution, and retail costs.

 - One acre of wheat will yield about 40 bu./acre and will produce over 2,000 loaves of bread, or over 50 loaves of bread/bu. of wheat.
-If a farmer is paid $5/bu. for wheat from the farm, the wheat cost in a loaf of bread is only about 10¢/loaf.
-(Estimated retail value is about $2.99/loaf.)
+If a farmer is paid $6/bu. for wheat from the farm, the wheat cost in a loaf of bread is only about 18¢/loaf (est. retail value is about $3.49/loaf).

-- The U.S. Agriculture Industry employs more than 22 million Americans to produce, process, sell and trade the nation’s food and fiber.
-Approximately 3 million people are directly involved in farming and ranching in the U.S., and 99% of the farms and ranches are operated by farm families as individuals, as well as by family partnerships and family corporations, usually multi-generational.
+- The U.S. agriculture industry employs more than 22 million people to produce, process, sell and trade the nation’s food and fiber, or about one out of every 12 jobs in the U.S. Approximately 3 million people are directly involved in farming and ranching in the U.S., and 99% of the farms and ranches are operated by farm families as individuals, as well as by family partnerships and family corporations, usually multi-generational.

-- The soil erosion rate in the U.S. has declined by over 40% in the past twenty years.
-Today, conservation tillage methods are used on over 72 million acres of crop acres in the U.S. Contour farming practices are used on approximately 26 million acres; over 1.3 million acres of waterways are maintained by U.S. farmers.
+- The soil erosion rate in the U.S. has declined by over 40% in the past 20 years.
+Today, conservation tillage methods are utilized on over 72 million acres of crop acres in the U.S., contour farming practices are used on approximately 26 million acres and over 1.3 million acres of waterways are maintained by U.S. farmers.

-- Fresh beef sold at the retail meat counter in the U.S. has 27% less fat content than 20 years ago.
-Today, the average pork tenderloin only has about 1 gram more fat than a skinless chicken breast, which is considered among the leanest of meat products.
+- Fresh beef sold at the retail meat counter in the U.S. has 25-30% less fat content than 20 years ago.
+Today, the average pork tenderloin only has about 1 g more fat than a skinless chicken breast, which is considered among the leanest of meat products.

 Editor’s note: Kent Thiesse is a former University of Minnesota Extension educator and now is Vice President of MinnStar Bank, Lake Crystal, MN.
 You can contact him at 507-726-2137 or via e-mail at [email protected]